wlynn00/CGL-AD/README.md

 python embedding.py   # TGN inference
 ```

-### anomaly detection
+### Anomaly detection

 ```
 cd CGL-AD/modeler/{dataset}
 python rcnn.py    # Bi-RCNN and detection
 ```

 > The modelr folder contains the trained models.
+TGN models are a bit large and need to be pulled using the git lfs tool.